 “You are clever, princeling,” he said.
 “More so than I gave you credit for.
 You’re stalling, trying to keep me talking and arguing, while you wait for reinforcements from the palace.
 Yes, I know that the Archmage is there.
 And as much as I would relish the opportunity to test myself against him, that is not my plan for today.”

-Read the first chapter, Rogue Wizard, at the saga’s World Anvil site, The World of Kalara.
+Read the first chapter, Rogue Wizard, on the saga’s new Substack, Or check it out on the saga’s World Anvil site, The World of Kalara.
 Or download Prologue to Chaos, a free novella introducing the Dawn of Chaos Trilogy.
 Or get Dawn of Chaos, the first of ten planned volumes in the Sanctum of the Archmage Saga.
 All available now from Andarian Publishing, and from all major e-book stores!

 Rogue Wizard – The World of Kalara on World Anvil